aroemers/crustimoney/API.md

 -  [`crustimoney2.caches`](#crustimoney2.caches)  - Packrat caches for the core/parse function.
     -  [`Cache`](#crustimoney2.caches/Cache) - Protocol for packrat cache implementations.
     -  [`basic-cache`](#crustimoney2.caches/basic-cache) - Create a cache that uses a plain map for storage, without any eviction (until it is garbage collected).
+    -  [`cut`](#crustimoney2.caches/cut) - Clear all cached results before given index.
     -  [`fetch`](#crustimoney2.caches/fetch) - Try to fetch a cached result, returns nil if it misses the cache.
     -  [`store`](#crustimoney2.caches/store) - Store a result in the cache.
+    -  [`treemap-cache`](#crustimoney2.caches/treemap-cache) - Create a cache that supports clearing below a certain index, such that entries are evicted on cuts.
     -  [`weak-cache`](#crustimoney2.caches/weak-cache) - Create a cache that uses weak references, such that entries are evicted on memory pressure.
+    -  [`weak-treemap-cache`](#crustimoney2.caches/weak-treemap-cache) - Create a cache that supports clearing below a certain index and has weak references, such that entries are evicted on cuts or on memory pressure.
 -  [`crustimoney2.combinators`](#crustimoney2.combinators)  - Parsers combinator functions.
     -  [`chain`](#crustimoney2.combinators/chain) - Chain multiple consecutive parsers.
     -  [`choice`](#crustimoney2.combinators/choice) - Match the first of the ordered parsers that is successful.
+    -  [`cut`](#crustimoney2.combinators/cut) - Wrap the given parser with a cut.
     -  [`eof`](#crustimoney2.combinators/eof) - Succeed only if the entire text has been parsed.
     -  [`literal`](#crustimoney2.combinators/literal) - A parser that matches an exact literal string.
     -  [`lookahead`](#crustimoney2.combinators/lookahead) - Lookahead for the given parser, i.e.